sbecker11/fastapi-vue-vuelidate/README.md

 ### Want to learn how to build this?

-If you know what's good for you, check out this related post [post](https://testdriven.io/blog/developing-a-single-page-app-with-fastapi-and-vuejs).
+If you know what's good for you, check the parent [post](https://testdriven.io/blog/developing-a-single-page-app-with-fastapi-and-vuejs).

 ## Want to use this project?